vladak/shield/README.md

 [serious issue](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT/issues/115) with
 [Adafruit MQTT library](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT/)
 (or CircuitPython) so this branch contains code to reproduce this.
+The `master` branch contains the code with temperature measurement etc.

 The `secrets.py` file should contain stuff like this:
 ```python